Registered authors are required to record presentation of their paper according to the instructions on this page.

-The deadline for submitting video presentations: 20 October 2022.
+The deadline for submitting video presentation: 2 October 2020

 Video submission is only available after registration and camera-ready submission.

 As previously announced, MONAMI 2020 will be held in a live online setting to accommodate the current restrictions related to the COVID-19 epidemic.
 The conference will be held in a fully pre-recorded format as a live stream with a live chat for registrants, as well as other additional online opportunities for getting engaged.
 Details regarding the exact time and place of the live stream will be announced soon and we kindly ask you for patience as we put everything into place.
 In the meantime, please pay close attention to instructions regarding the recording of your presentation below.